 BrowserGuard

-Chrome extension for detecting and controlling browser-based AI agents.
+Chrome extension for detecting browser-based AI agents and blocking their scripted actions.
 Manifest V3.

 Installation